 Each category of our finances is interdependent, not independent of one another.
 This means that every decision we make in one category really does impact the other categories, whether or not we realize it.

-Examples of Financial Interdependence
+Financial Interdependence Examples

 How?
 If I were at fault in a serious automobile accident and did not have adequate insurance, I may be required to liquidate a significant amount of my investments to satisfy a judgment.
 The court may also decide to garnish my wages for several years, which might require me to wait much longer to retire or prohibit me from ever retiring.
 It may also reduce my current standard of living or increase my debt.
 So what does car insurance, which on the surface appears to be only a protection decision, have to do with my assets, liabilities, and cash flow?
 Everything!